ToldoDM/NNRL-car/README.md

 # NNRL-car
-This project is a project regarding a self driving car.
+This work is a project regarding a self driving car.
 We wanted to experiment with 3D enviroment and work with something we are passionate about.

 This is our first hands on AI algorithms, we have played aroud with Generic Algorithm and DeepRL algorithm.